midspace/SEToolbox/Readme.md

 * [Download the latest version](https://github.com/midspace/SEToolbox/releases/latest).
 * Details on [Installation/Runtime requirements](https://github.com/midspace/SEToolbox/wiki/System-Requirements).
-* We invite you to ask questions at the offical KeenSWH forum, on the [SEToolbox thread](http://forums.keenswh.com/threads/6638984/).
+* We invite you to ask questions at the official KeenSWH forum, on the [SEToolbox thread](http://forums.keenswh.com/threads/6638984/).

 Before asking any question please read the [documentation (FAQ)](https://github.com/midspace/SEToolbox/wiki) first as your question may have already been answered.